Master of Accountancy

 Students who intend to take the C.P.A. examination should be aware that the coursework required for admission to the examination varies from state to state.
 Students are advised to consult the Board of Accountancy for the state in which they plan to take the examination and choose electives that meet that state’s requirements.

-Preparatory courses may be waived without substitution for other coursework and required classes may be waived with substitution for other coursework for students who:
+Preparatory courses may be waived without substitution for other coursework and required classes, except for ACCY 6201 and ACCY 6202, may be waived with substitution for other coursework for students who:

-- Have already completed these courses with a grade of B or better
+- Have already completed these courses with a grade of B- or above

 - Have taken these courses at an AACSB - accredited institution